lorenzo-rovigatti/oxDNA/examples/METADYNAMICS/README.md

 When used on CUDA-powered simulations, by default the interface launches the processes without any indication about the device that should be used, and in fact will honour the `CUDA_device` key if found in the base input file.
 Therefore, if GPUs are not set to run in compute mode "EXCLUSIVE_PROCESS", all the walkers will use the same GPU (the one specified by `CUDA_device` or, if this is not present in the base input file, the first available GPU).
 The `--use_sequential_GPUs` switch can be used to tell each walker to run on a distinct GPU: walker 0 will run on device 0, walker 1 on device 1, *etc.*

+Note that reproducible results (at least on CPU) can be obtained by using a seed, which can be specified with the `--seed` switch, or by using a `seed` key in the TOML configuration file.
+Any seed found in the base input file will be overwritten.

 ## Supported collective variables

 The interface provides the following collective variables (CVs).
 Below each CV we give a compact mathematical definition using the centre-of-mass positions of the selected nucleotide sets: for a set $A$ with $N_A$ particles we denote its centre of mass by